Jovian-Dsouza/paychatai/README.md

-# Nevermind Chat
+# PayChatAI

-Nevermind Chat is a platform that empowers users to create, instruct, and monetize GPT models effortlessly.
+PayChatAI is a platform that empowers users to create, instruct, and monetize GPT models effortlessly.
 With our user-friendly interface, you can seamlessly craft and fine-tune your own ChatGPT-like models tailored to your specific needs.
 Leveraging Nevermind's integrated payment widget, creators can monetize their models with ease.

 ## Features
 - Create and fine-tune your own ChatGPT-like models